-Every day we get comments about the Skydio 2 being magic, technology from the future, or a total fake.
-The truth is that this magic is the result of a small group of world-class engineers investing years of research into building the AI that powers this drone.
+Every day we get comments that Skydio 2 is magic, technology from the future, or a total fake.
+Truth is, this magic is the result of a small group of world-class engineers investing years of research into building the AI that powers this drone.
 Our dedicated R&D combined with full vertical integration of the hardware is what makes Skydio 2 far ahead of anything in industry or academia in trustworthy autonomous flight.

-That is why the videos blow people away, and also why the Skydio 2 is not just the best flying tool for outdoor enthusiasts, but also for inspection, mapping, monitoring, and first responders.
+That is why the videos blow people away, and also why the Skydio 2 is not just the best flying tool for outdoor enthusiasts, but also for professional applications.
+Work, like inspection, mapping, monitoring, and first responders, is made easier, safer, and more efficient.
 The technology for mobile robots has just reached the tipping point to transform major industries and save lives, all on affordable consumer hardware.

-In this post we dive in to the Skydio Autonomy Engine — how the Skydio 2 sees the world and decides how to fly and film — by walking through an example.
+Lets dive into the Skydio Autonomy Engine — how the Skydio 2 sees the world and decides how to fly and film — by walking through an example.
 In this clip, watch how Skydio 2 keeps a cinematic framing of the biker while dodging obstacles at high speeds downhill.
 To do this, it has to estimate its own motion, build an obstacle map, estimate the biker’s path, and handle the aerodynamics of fast flight, all in real time onboard the drone.

 Everything the autonomy engine does comes from processing visual data.
 In addition to the user camera, the Skydio 2 has 45 megapixels of visual sensing with six 4K navigation cameras, each of which has a super-fisheye lens with a 200° field-of-view.